Rediscover the wonders of the past during a weekend in Rango

 The first thing that we would advise you to do when you get here is take a stroll through the narrow streets of the village.
 On your way into Rango, you will have noticed a graceful double lancet window.
 It has been there since Renaissance times, when it was on a trade route linking the Val Giudicarie to the lake harbour in Riva del Garda and the Republic of Venice.
 Another thing that you are bound to have noticed is the black outlines around many of the windows.
 Until a few decades ago, many homes did not have chimneys, so the smoke from their fires went out through the windows.

-No tour of the village would be complete without a stop to admire the right-angled shape of the fountain in the square, where herds of animals were once taken to drink and people got the water to put out fires.
-Two other must-see spots are the Church of Santa Lucia and the Museo della Scuola, a museum containing teaching materials and items from the first half of the 20th century.
+No tour of the village would be complete without a stop to admire the right-angled shape of the fountain in the square, where herds of animals were once taken to drink and people got the water to put out fires, and the Church of Santa Lucia.

 It takes just a few minutes to walk from Rango to Balbido, which has earned the nickname the “Painted Village” because it is famous for the colourful murals adorning its houses.
-Among them are two beautiful murals made entirely from pieces of wood that portray a blade sharpener and a woman carrying copper buckets full of water (craziadèi) on her shoulders.
 Among the many subjects depicted are trades of the past, ancient customs, emigration, horses and witches.
 There are many legends in the village about the latter, which are known in the local dialect as “le strie”.